Blessing the waterspirits

 "Because you were born human makes you superior to nothing."

-A couple of years ago, I was talking with a Shoshoni elder, and she asked me why I wanted to help Native people.
-I gave her my explanation when she said to me, "who died and made you God?"
+A couple of years ago, I talked with a shoshonee elder, and she asked me why I wanted to help Native people.
+I explained when she asked, "who died and made you God?"
 Her stinging words brought tears to my eyes.
 I knew she was not trying to be mean-spirited.
 She went on to explain, "the biggest problem between the whites and Native people is that the whites have always believed that they know what is best for Natives.
 They never ask us what we need, they never listen, they only cram their ideas down our throats."

-It's true, our culture has this tendency to think that our ways are better.
+Our culture, indeed, tends to think that our ways are better.
 One reason for our arrogance goes back to the time of our ancestors.
 Manifest Destiny is the belief that God led our ancestors to the 'promised land.'
-Because of that, God favored our ancestors, who then believed they were superior to all others.
-The concept of being superior is not unusual in our culture; I recall a comment John Lowry made in 1894; he was accused of being the one who caused the Black Hawk War.
+Because of that, we were told God favored our ancestors, who then believed they were superior to all others.
+The concept of being exceptional is not unusual in our culture; I recall a comment John Lowry made in 1894; he was accused of being the one who caused the Black Hawk War.
 "We had to do these things or be run over by them.
 It was a question of supremacy between the white man and the Indian," he said.

 As an American, to be ahead of others is our ambition.
 To be superior in all things, people taught me growing up.
 In the Native American culture, I learned that no person is superior to another.
 When the world was created, Creator touched it with his hand, and so it is sacred and spiritual.
 The Land is our home, our mother, nourishing all her children.
 The Land is sacred and belongs to all who inhabit it.
 That Creator gave each person talents and gifts which you should be used unselfishly for the betterment of the community.
 Every person and everything has a purpose, and we should never take that for granted.